ioulaki/MaxieKeyboard/README.md

 Finally, for lab testing, the keyboard includes an algorithm for artificially injecting errors into the user's input stream, in order to provide more opportunities to help researchers observe user behaviour during erroneous input.

+COMPILING AND RUNNING NOTES
+Please note that the OpenAdapTxt and ASpell libraries used in this project (.so files) are compiled for ARM only.
+Hence to run in an emulator, you should not use hardware acceleration (HAXM).
+Alternatively, run and debug the application on a real device.

+LICENSE AND REFERENCING NOTES

 MaxieKeyboard was developed at the University of Strathclyde, as part of the EPSRC grant "Empirical investigation & user-centred development of touch-screen text entry methods older adults" http://gow.epsrc.ac.uk/NGBOViewGrant.aspx?GrantRef=EP/K024647/1.
 The development of MaxieKeyboard was made by Dr. Andreas Komninos with the supervision of Dr. Mark Dunlop

 For academic publications related to the use of MaxieKeyboard please visit our website http://mobiquitous.strath.ac.uk and http://www.komninos.info